-Here at Egerton we pride ourselves in providing an interesting and creative art experience which will 'bring out the artist in you!'.
+Here at Egerton we pride ourselves in providing an interesting and creative art experience which will 'bring out the artist in you!'
 We focus on the development of art form skills, including: the use of art materials, the development of specific techniques, observational drawing skills and research into art forms and specific artists.
 Students also produce work using information and communications technology (ICT) and other less traditional media.
 At Egerton we are very excited to offer a number of unique Arts Award qualifications, which assists students to grow as artists and arts leaders, inspiring them to connect with and take part in the wider arts world through setting personal challenges in an art form of their choice.
+Through the teaching of our core values: such as Love, compassion and humility we link to current world issues and topics to connect our students to the world around us, gaining an understanding and a sense of responsibility for our decisions and actions which impact on our lives.

-Through The Arts Award, young people gain a nationally recognised qualification enabling them to progress into further education and employment.
+Through The Arts Award, young people gain a nationally recognised qualification (Level 1, 2&3) enabling them to progress into further education and employment.
 They not only gain art from knowledge and understanding but also develop leadership, creativity and communication skills.

 Students will be covering crimes committed against the planet, for example illegal dumping of waste, killing endangered species and how our planet only has a predicted 10 years to stop the climate crisis.
 We will then be looking at the links between crime and money, looking at artists who incorporate bank notes in their work and produce clever forgeries.